 Weddings outside India have a more formal dinner, emulating how it is done abroad.
 There is assigned seating, speeches, cake-cutting and the first dance.
 The free for all and mad scram in India that is so much a part of our weddings is not in evidence.
 There are pros and cons for both types so I am firmly glued to the fence on this one.

 Improvisations for weddings abroad are clever like using Vicco Turmeric cream for haldi ceremonies and the equipment used for fire during pheras.
 It’s also amazing how they manage to get decorated horses for grooms.
 My nephew’s wedding was in a vineyard and he drove a tractor during his baarat.
-Indian serials have been great advertisements for wedding fashion.
-You rarely see real jewellery and everyone is decked out in the finest of costume jewels.
-The saas bahu episode have spawned a huge industry in clothes.
-Men and women alike, children, teens and young adults can find their pick of choicest glam attire.
-I was amazed to learn the A to Z of requirements can be sourced in North America from the streets of Edison to the Indian stores of Toronto, Devon street in Chicago to remote Calgary.
+Indian serials have been great advertisements for wedding fashion too.
+The jewelry is always absolutely stunning and it is so fun to see everyone decked out in the finest jewels.
+Accordingly, no wedding would be complete without a pair of stunning rings.
+Some friends of mine recently got engaged and if their engagement rings are anything to go by, I cannot wait to see what other jewelry is worn on the big day.
+Men and women alike, children, teens, and young adults can find their pick of the most glam attire for an Indian themed wedding.

 But where India surpasses weddings abroad is in décor, food and entertainment.
 In order to match up to Indian standards, weddings outside Bharat desh need an extravagant budget.
 Having said that, some weddings in India take lavishness to another level.
 Food stations serve cuisines from a minimum of five different countries and Indian chefs surpass themselves in creativity when it comes to dishing out the khaana.
 Most weddings abroad, stick to desi fare.